David Lytton: Identification and following investigation

 In March 2017 the BBC reported additional details, many of them taken from interviews with Maureen Toogood and various sources in the London area, as well as Pakistan.
 According to the BBC, Lytton and Toogood met in 1968 when Lytton worked as a croupier in Mayfair.
 He had recently left Leeds University where he had studied psychology and sociology but did not graduate.
 He held different jobs later on and his last employment in London was as a train driver for London Underground.
 Lytton and Toogood became a couple and conceived a child but Toogood had a miscarriage which Lytton did not take well.
-They separated at some point and Toogood got married but they stayed in touch and Toogood visited Lytton on a regular basis and helped around the house.
-According to her, Lytton was interested in religions and owned several copies of the Quran.
-In 2006 he sold his house.
-He did not tell Toogood but mentioned to neighbours that he could not afford the mortgage anymore.
-When he had suddenly left Toogood suspected he had gone to the United States but he had in fact relocated to Hassan Town, a neighbourhood in Lahore, Pakistan.
-There he led a secluded life but was in regular contact with neighbours whom he told he had converted to Islam in 1996, a statement police did not confirm.
+They separated at some point and Toogood married someone else, but they stayed in touch, and Toogood visited Lytton regularly and helped around the house.
+According to her, Lytton was interested in religions, including Islam and Buddhism.
+In 2006 he sold his house, without telling Toogood.
+When he had suddenly left Toogood suspected he had gone to the United States, but he had in fact relocated to Hassan Town, a neighbourhood in Lahore, Pakistan.
+There he led a secluded life but was in regular contact with neighbours, whom he told he had converted to Islam in 1996, a statement police did not confirm.
 When he returned to London on 10 December 2015 he was received by a friend at the airport and who told the police Lytton planned to spend some time travelling around.

 At the coroner's inquest on 14 March 2017 police reported that Lytton had repeated visa problems while living in Pakistan.
 His visa expired and he attempted to leave the country with a manipulated visa and got caught which resulted in him getting blacklisted.
 He eventually obtained a new visa that was about to expire in late 2015 when he was travelling to London, meaning it was his last chance to leave legally without having to reapply.
-Lytton's brother Jeremy Lawton reported he had not spoken to his brother for more than ten years but believed he was living in the United States because he had received several letters from him that had been posted in the U.S. Lytton's long-time friend Salim Aktar told that they had travelled to Pakistan together three times.
+Lytton's brother, Jeremy Lawton, reported he had not been in contact with his brother for over a decade, but believed he was living in the United States after receiving several letters he had posted from there.
+Lytton's long-time friend, Salim Aktar, said that they had travelled to Pakistan together three times.
 He was the friend who Lytton had asked to pick him up at the airport upon his return.

 In 2020 it was speculated that Lytton's interest in the area of Oldham was due to poster advertising in London's public transportation which he must have often seen for years while working as a train driver.